pennello/go_rebnf/readme.md

 ----
  - On error, output chosen seed.
 Accept seed as an input so you can reproduce errors.
  - Bound output.
 Recursion depth limit?
-Need to understand how to get to only terminal symbols.
-Graph analysis of grammar?
+Use lower-case production names for terminal symbols.
  - Document how library does not avoid infinite productions (i.e., `testlang/inf`).
- - Context for `maxRepetitions` to allow customization.
+ - Context for `maxRepetitions` and recursion depth limit to allow customization.